Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Acne-Safe Sunscreen

 Products suitable for acne-prone skin avoid comedogenic ingredients like coconut oil or cocoa butter, which can clog pores.
-Finding an acne-safe sunscreen requires careful ingredient analysis.
+Finding an acne-safe sunscreen requires careful analysis of its ingredients.

-They rely on lightweight, non-comedogenic formulations that provide protection without exacerbating breakouts.
+They rely on lightweight, non-comedogenic formulations that protect without exacerbating breakouts.

-Many acne-safe options include beneficial ingredients like niacinamide or zinc that not only protect from UV damage but also help address existing acne concerns.
+Many acne-safe options include beneficial ingredients like niacinamide or zinc, which not only protect against UV damage but also help address existing acne concerns.

 Fungal Acne-Safe SPF